 Hassan Rouhani was elected as Iran's president in June 2013, winning just over 50% of the vote.

 The cleric, regarded as a religious moderate, was backed by the reformists, led by former President Mohammad Khatami.
 He was endorsed by former President Akbar Hashemi Rafsanjani, who was barred from running for office.

 Mr Rouhani says he wants to steer Iran towards "moderation".
-One of his main election pledges was to try to ease international sanctions imposed on Iran over its nuclear programme, which he partially achieved in November with an agreement with the P5+1 group - US, Britain, Russia, China, France and Germany - in Geneva.
+One of his main election pledges was to try to ease the crippling international sanctions imposed on Iran over its nuclear programme.

 He partially achieved this in November 2013 with an interim agreement with the P5+1 group - US, Britain, Russia, China, France and Germany - under which Iran agreed to curb uranium enrichment above five per cent and give UN inspectors better access in return for about $7bn in sanctions relief.

 Mr Rouhani was an Islamic activist in the run-up to Iran's 1979 revolution, and was later an influential figure during the Iran-Iraq war.
 He served as Iran's chief nuclear negotiator from 2003 to 2005, when he was removed by his ultra-conservative predecessor as president, Mahmoud Ahmadinejad.

 Mr Ahmadinejad was re-elected in June 2009 amid a bitterly contested poll that led to serious internal unrest.
 His harsh rhetoric - most notably over Israel and the Jews - often caused outrage abroad.